JackJoeng/NYC-Parking-Violations-Analysis/README.md

 This project will be broken into three parts:

-- Part 1: Python Scripting
+- Phase 1: Python Scripting
-- Part 2: Loading into ElasticSearch
+- Phase 2: Loading into ElasticSearch
-- Part 3: Visualizing and Analysis on Kibana
+- Phase 3: Visualizing and Analysis on Kibana
-- Part 4: Deploying to EC2 Instance
+- Phase 4: Deploying to EC2 Instance

 ## Phase 1: Python Scripting